Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Static KC-QD-KC Josephson junction hosting MZMs

-As mentioned, JJ requires a tunnel barrier that acts as a weak link between the two SC leads to conduct the flow of resistance-free supercurrent mediated via the Cooper pairs or other entities, such as Majoranas, as is the case here.
-In our model, we consider a semiconductor QD as the barrier (weak link), which is sandwiched between two finite spinless $1$D $p$-wave KCs (acting as the SC leads), labeled as L(R) for the left(right) lead, forming a prototype for the JJ (as shown in Fig.\,\ref{fig:model}).
+In our model, we consider a semiconductor QD as the barrier (weak link), which is sandwiched between two finite spinless $1$D $p$-wave KCs~\cite{Kitaev2001,Lutchyn2010, Alicea2010, Das2012, Lang2012,Oreg2010} (acting as the SC leads), labeled as L (R) for the left (right) lead, forming a prototype for the Josephson junction (as shown in Fig.\,\ref{fig:model}).
 The static version of our model should be visualized without the drives that are depicted via the cosine modulations in Fig.\,\ref{fig:model}.
-Experimental fabrication of the QD can be achieved by considering a single atom or single molecular structure~\cite{Folsch2014} or by stacking different semiconducting materials of uneven thicknesses between a source and a drain, producing a large potential barrier in a quantum well-like heterostructure~\cite{Gupta2023}.
+Experimental fabrication of the QD~\cite{Alivisatos1996,Folsch2014,Zwerver2022,Burkard2023,Gupta2023} can be achieved by considering a single atom or single molecular structure~\cite{Folsch2014} or by stacking different semiconducting materials of uneven thicknesses between a source and a drain, producing a large potential barrier in a quantum well-like heterostructure~\cite{Alivisatos1996,Zwerver2022,Burkard2023,Gupta2023}.
 In general, a QD can possess multiple quantized levels in which a given number of electrons can be accommodated because of this strong quantum confinement effect.
 However, in our study, we assume that the confinement effect is strong enough to cause sufficiently large level spacing.
-Hence, the QD can be viewed as a single spinful orbital, which is sufficiently relevant for the current to flow across the JJ.
+Hence, the QD can be viewed as a single spinful orbital, which is sufficiently relevant for the current to flow across the Josephson junction.
 Furthermore, as said earlier, one may note that the discrete energy level of the QD is tunable by an external gate voltage $V_g$ that may influence the transport through the QD.
-Therefore, the effect of $V_g$ should be considered when deciphering the role of the QD in such a JJ setup.
+Therefore, the effect of $V_g$ should be considered while deciphering the role of the QD in such a Josephson junction setup.